25. Apache JMeter Distributed Testing Step-by-step¶

 - Make sure you use the same version of JMeter and Java on all the systems.
 Mixing versions will not work correctly.

 Once you've made sure the systems are ready, it's time to setup remote testing.
 The tutorial assumes you already have JMeter installed on all the systems.
-The way JMeter works is one master controller initiates the test on multiple slave systems.
+The way JMeter works is one controller node initiates the test on multiple worker nodes.

 Before we dive into the step-by-step instructions, it's a good idea to define the terms and make sure the definition is clear.